Why A Diaper Drive?

 Any new parent knows how expensive diapers can be and for those families who live at or below the poverty line, this can create a dire situation for the child that could lead to serious sickness.
 Here are the numbers:

-- Average child uses 10 diapers a day
+- Average child uses up to 10 diapers a day

 - That comes out to over 3,000 diapers per year